ecopsychologer/ios-rpg-tool/README.md

 - Table content packs with import/export and versioning.
 - Shop availability checks: track when the party is searching for a specific item and roll availability in a shop using SRD-style rarity/market logic.
 - Expanded editing tools for all campaign entities.
-- Add a structured “movement intent” system instead of keyword detection for advancing nodes

 ## Features